 What is the Atlas of religious or belief minority (RBM) rights?

 The Atlas is designed to offer an easy-to-read comparative description of the status of RBMs in the EU countries.
 It proposes to identify and compare the different levels of minority rights protection granted by each state, the legal status enjoyed by each minority group both across the EU countries and in each of them, and the specific areas of rights that are at stake (again, both transversally across the EU countries and within each of them).
-Particular attention is devoted to the rights implementation so that the gap between formal entitlement and real enjoyment of rights can be filled.
+Whenever possible, special attention is devoted to the rights implementation so that the gap between formal entitlement and real enjoyment of rights can be filled.

 What is the purpose of the Atlas?